 This super easy Vegan Coconut Almond Truffle recipe will satisfy that late night chocolate craving without the excess sugar and empty calories of other desserts.
 This perfect blend of coconut, chocolate and almond will keep you coming back for more.

 ½ cup + 2 Tablespoons raw cocoa powder

 ½ cup shredded unsweetened coconut

 1 teaspoon almond extract

-Now it's time to truffle.
-If the "dough" is too sticky at this point, place it in the freezer for 30 minutes until it rolls easily into balls.
-Measure the truffle mixture out as 1 heaping tablespoon each.
-Roll into balls and then toss in your desired topping.
+If the truffle mixture is too sticky at this point, place it in the freezer for about 30 minutes so it firms up slightly.
+Measure the truffle mixture out as about 1 heaping tablespoon each.
+Roll it into balls by rolling the mixture between your palms.

 While these could be eaten right away, the truffles are best when cold.
-For best results place the truffles in the freezer and allow to harden (at least 1 hour).
-Store the remaining truffles in the freezer and pull out 10 minutes before serving.
+For best results place the truffles in the freezer and allow to them harden at least 1 hour.
+Store the remaining truffles in the freezer and allow them to soften at room temperature about 10 minutes before serving.

 This recipe makes about 15 Vegan Coconut Almond Truffles.